-Start from Aventine Hill to see how Roman insulas became Santa Sabina, one of the most beautiful early Christian basilicas, with original wood door and mosaic inscription from V century.
+Start from the Aventine Hill to see how Roman insulas became the church of Santa Sabina, one of the most beautiful early Christian basilicas, with its original wood door and mosaic inscription from the V century.

 See the breathtaking view over the city and the river from the Orange Garden in Rocca Savella, a medieval castle where two Popes lived.

-The nearby IX-century Santa Maria in Cosmedin was built on early Roman Great Altar to Hercules, whose remains we see in the peculiar cript.
+The nearby IX-century church of Santa Maria in Cosmedin was built on the early Roman Great Altar to Hercules, whose remains we see in the peculiar cript.

 A few steps and we are at IV-century Arch of Janus and next to it the Arcus Argentariorum (arch of money-changers).

-Not far is the archaeological area of Sant’Omobono, where we see traces of temples dating back to VI century BC (from outside).
-Across the street we go underground San Nicola in carcere to see how three Roman temples were converted into one church.
+Not far is the archaeological area of Sant’Omobono, where we see traces of temples dating back to the VI century BC (from outside).
+Across the street we go underground San Nicola in carcere to see how three Roman temples were repurposed to build a church.

-Next to the church we take a quick look at the Theater of Marcellus before we head to Pons Fabricius, built 62 BC, to end on the Tiber Island.
+Next to the church we take a quick look at the Theater of Marcellus before we head to Pons Fabricius, built in 62 BC, to end our walk on the Tiber Island.